awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

       For more information about the the maximum number of network interfaces per instance type, see [Elastic Network Interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI) in the Amazon EC2 User Guide for Linux Instances\.

-   1. Follow the steps in the **Unmanaged nodes** tab of [Launching Amazon EKS Linux Worker Nodes](launch-workers.md) to create each new unmanaged worker node group\.
+   1. Follow the steps in the **Self\-managed nodes** tab of [Launching Amazon EKS Linux Worker Nodes](launch-workers.md) to create each new self\-managed worker node group\.
 After you've opened the AWS CloudFormation template, enter values as described in the instructions\.
 For the following fields however, ensure that you enter or select the listed values\.
       + **BootstrapArguments**: – Enter `--use-max-pods false --kubelet-extra-args '--node-labels=k8s.amazonaws.com/eniConfig=us-east-1a --max-pods=20'`
       + **Subnets**: – Choose the subnet that you created specifically for this worker node group in step 2\.